-A significant part of the works described above would have normally required a complete shutdown of key operational assets (coal conveyors, transfer stations, ship loaders etc.), however the demolition methodologies proposed by Liberty Industrial allowed for all works to be carried out with minimum disruption to PKCT’s operations, keeping the actual shutdowns to minimum occurrences and durations.
+A significant part of these works would have normally required a complete shutdown of key operational assets within the terminal, however the deconstruction methodology proposed by Liberty Industrial allowed for all works to be carried out safely, with minimum disruption to the terminal’s operations, keeping the actual shutdowns to minimum occurrences and durations.